 Smart sellers use interactive content to learn more about customers’ preferences first, and follow-up with relevant information and product recommendations.
 The furniture store Raymour & Flanigan uses an engaging online quiz to improve their shopper’s confidence and narrows down available choices to a manageable few.

-Based on the analysis of answers to a series of questions like preferred location or style, the product advisors on the realtor website will learn the customer’s taste needs and come up with recommendations for the most suitable furniture, and follow it up with relevant detailed recommendations.
+Based on the analysis of answers to a series of questions like preferred location or style, the product advisors on the realtor website will learn the customer’s taste needs and come up with recommendations for the most suitable furniture and follow it up with relevant detailed recommendations.

 Guided Selling plays a crucial role in reducing perceived risks and replacing uncertainty with relevant knowledge and product information

-1. it minimizes functional risk by ensuring that customers are buying the right product for particular purpose and that the product will meet their individual needs and requirements.
+1. it minimizes functional risk by ensuring that customers are buying the right product for a particular purpose and that the product will meet their individual needs and requirements.

 2. it addresses financial risk by highlighting the benefits of products, making sure that the customer doesn’t pay extra for features they will never find useful.